 Step 4: Have Short Term Loans in the Plan

 Short term loans can be lifesaving for startups and small businesses during times of financial emergency, however, you need to plan ahead and have all the options in mind when you actually need them.
 Here are some most popular and highly useful short term loan sources that you must have in your plan:

 1- Business loans from friends and family: They tend to offer lower interest rates and flexible repayment terms.

 2- Local payday loan store: You can apply online and get money right in your bank account the same day or in a couple of days.
 Not much documentation is involved, and the process is completely hassle-free.

 3- Using your credit card can work great in times of short term financial emergencies.

 4- Personal loans: Particularly a sole proprietorship or a small business partnership might be able to secure a short-term emergency business loan by having the owner draw on a personal line of credit.

 5- SBA loans: In the US, the Small Business Administration coordinates short-term emergency business loans for qualified business owners.
-Do check if you qualify and make sure that you know how to increase chances of getting a business loan accepted.
+Do check if you qualify and make sure that you know how to increase your chances of getting a business loan accepted.